pyeventsourcing/eventsourcing/README.md

     pip install eventsourcing

-If you want to use SQLAlchemy, then please install with 'sqlalchemy' optional extra.
+If you want to use SQLAlchemy, then please install with 'sqlalchemy'.

     pip install eventsourcing[sqlalchemy]